For the background to the publication of this novel, go here.

 Narration and characters

-Go set A Watchman reads as a sequel, despite being written before To Kill a Mockingbird, since it is set about 20 years after the events in the first book.
-It has 3rd person narration with many of the characters from To Kill a Mockingbird featured, but older and changed, and new ones have been added.
+Go set A Watchman reads like a sequel, despite being written before To Kill a Mockingbird, since it is set about 20 years after the events in the first book.
+It has third person narration, with many of the characters from To Kill a Mockingbird featured, but older and changed, and new ones have been added.
 The main characters are “Jean Louise Finch”, her father “Atticus”, his sister, the widowed “Aunt Alexandra (Zandra) Finch Hancock”, Jean Louise’s beau, “Henry (Hank) Clinton”, “Calpurnia”, the maid, and Jean Louise’s uncle “Dr. John (Jack) Hale Finch”.

 Returning from New York where she is studying, to Maycomb, Alabama, Jean Louise is at first quite happy and just bit bored with the people and the town.
 Her main worry is whether to marry Hank.
 In the years before, Calpurnia has retired, her brother Jeremy (Jem) died from a heart attack, and seemingly, Maycomb’s occupants are coping nicely with desegregation in 1950s Alabama, and the growing strength of the National Association for the Advancement of Colored People (NAACP).
 Americans know (or should know) the time period in which this novel is set better than me, but in short: The campaign for desegregation culminated in a unanimous 1954 Supreme Court decision in Brown versus the Board of Education that held that state-sponsored segregation of elementary schools was unconstitutional.
 Following that decision, the NAACP campaigned for full desegregation throughout the Southern United States.